GarreauArthur/ldl/100daysolmlcode/log.md

 * learn more models (RNN, GAN, RL, Trees)
 * gain more practical experience
 * win at least one kaggle competition

+TODOS
+* tf tutorials
+  * Transfer learning with pretrained CNNS
+    * + adapt skin cancer
+    * IDEA: phone app to take a picture and see if skin cancer
+  * sequences
+    * text
+    * audio
+* implement course 5 dl model (text and trigger word)
+* look at (all) the different keras layers out there

 # days -2: 2019-01-01